-The Bank enters into interest rate swaps that are matched to the terms of loans and for a portion of its long-term notes payable.
+The Bank enters into interest rate swaps for some loans and certain of its long-term notes payable.
+The swaps are structured so that the notional amounts match the expected maturity of the loans and the notes payable.
 The swaps have been designated as hedging instruments because they hedge the risk of changes in the fair value of fixed-rate loans and notes payable due to changes in the designated benchmark interest rate.

 In the past, the Bank used the London Interbank Offered Rate (LIBOR) as its benchmark interest rate.
 Like the rest of the industry, the Bank is transitioning to the Secured Overnight Financing Rate (SOFR) rate as its benchmark interest rate.
-The swaps are structured so that the notional amounts mature to match the expected maturity of the loans and the notes payable.